-- Going beyond borders to Sri Lanka for serving the Sri Lankan community and still maintaining contacts.
+- Going beyond borders to countries like Sri Lanka, Nepal for serving the community and still maintaining contacts.

 - Fund Raising – for a cause

-All activities, whether carried out at MBIS or outside of MBIS, will only be considered as C & S if students have an adult supervisor for the activity and they sign off for that activity which is recorded in the Student Involvement Record Sheet.Students complete a Student Reflection Sheet for each activity.
+All activities, whether carried out at MBIS or outside of MBIS, will only be considered as Service if students have an adult supervisor for the activity and they sign off for that activity which is recorded in the Student Involvement Record Sheet.Students complete a Student Reflection Sheet for each activity.
 They show evidence of developing the activity and ensuring its success, where appropriate.

 Field trips are an integral part of the learning programme offered at all year levels.
 The students often go on short visits during school hours as a part of their curriculum.
 Once a year the students go for a 5-7 day Field Trip outside Pune.
 Field Trips are seen as an extension of the academic programme and it is an expectation that students will take part in the relevant field trip.